JonAbrams/wiqr/README.md

 Note: A special version of the node.js canvas package is used for heroku compatibility.
 If you don't use heroku, you should change it to use the default *canvas* package.

 ## Issues/TODO
-- Generate shorter URLs.
-- Support unicode characters
+- Support unicode characters in URLs.

 ## Author
 **Jon Abrams**